andis-spr/neovim-win-shell/README.md

 Be aware that on the first run this script downloads ZIP archive of the [`SetUserFTA`](https://kolbi.cz/blog/2017/10/25/setuserfta-userchoice-hash-defeated-set-file-type-associations-per-user/) utility executable from the author's homepage, saving it in the same directory.
 It is extracted and run in the script for adding the file associations to Windows Registry.

 ## Removal
-Run the `nvim-qt-win-shell-REMOVE.bat` script as administrator to
+Run the `nvim-qt-win-shell-REMOVE.bat` script as an administrator to
 - unregister Neovim Qt `ProgID`
 - unregister Neovim Qt file associations
 - remove the `Edit with Neovim` file and directory right-click context menu item